zengm-games/json-web-streams/README.md

 [{ "x": 1 }, { "x": 2 }, { "x": 3 }]
 ```

 You can just `JSON.parse` it and then do whatever you want.
-But what if it's so big that it's very slow to do that, or you even run out of memory?
+But what if it's so large that parsing it all at once is slow or impossible?

 By using json-web-streams, you can stream through the JSON object without having to read it all into memory.
 Here's an example that prints out each object as it is parsed: